 Screen Resolution Checker is actually meant to check how a website looks in different resolutions.
 It works only on Internet Explorer, but surely a cool alternative way to access blocked sites.
 You can click on the internal links and navigate through the website.

 Browser Shots is similar to Screen resolution checker, but doesn’t support navigation through the website.
-It gives the static snapshots of the website URL you request for, but can be useful to access those blocked websites which doesn’t need you to login to access the content.
-The snapshots given are of very high quality and it would be of the whole page from header to footer.
+It gives the static snapshots of the website URL you request for but can be useful to access those blocked websites which don’t need you to login to access the content.
+The snapshots given are of very high quality, and it would be of the whole page from header to footer.

 3. Google Cache

-Search engines like Google and Yahoo cache webpages and these cached pages are stored in search engines themselves, which likely will be added to the blocked list.
-Click on the ‘cache’ will bring you to a cache version of the page, as updated as how Google caches it.
-I have seen many admins blocking the URL of Google cache itself, in that case try yahoo or other search engines, they must work!
+Search engines like Google and Yahoo cache web pages and these cached pages are stored in search engines themselves, which likely will be added to the blocked list.
+Click on the ‘cache’ will bring you to a cached version of the page, as updated as for how Google caches it.
+I have seen many admins blocking the URL of Google cache itself, in that case, try yahoo or other search engines, they must work!

 4. Online Translation Services